danielbaker06072001/healthcare_management_demo/README.md

 **Author:** Duc Minh Nguyen

 ## Overview
 This is a demo Healthcare Management System (HMS) API built using the FastAPI framework.
 It is designed to provide a secure and scalable solution for managing healthcare data, including user management, patient records, appointment scheduling, and medical prescriptions.
-The project follows Clean Architecture to ensure modularity and maintainability.
+The project follows Clean Architecture and Microservices to ensure modularity, scalability and maintainability.

 ## Features
 - **User Management:** Registration, login, and role-based access control (patients, healthcare providers, administrators).